mapfit/store-locator-android-sample/README.md

 ## What is included?
 - Changing the zoom level, center position, rotation and tilt of the map.
 - Placing an address with an entrance marker and building polygon.
-This feature uses the Mapfit Geocodoer API internally.
+This feature uses the Mapfit Geocoder API internally.
 - Listening to marker click events.

 ## Requirements